danielscholl-osdu/schema/provider/schema-azure/README.md

 After the service has started it should be accessible via a web browser by visiting [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html).
 If the request does not fail, you can then run the integration tests.

+### Running automated integration tests:
+These tests validate functionality of schema service.

+They can then be run/debugged directly in your IDE of choice using the GUI or via the commandline using below command from schema-core project.
+Below command has to be run post building complete project.

+    cd testing/schema-test-core
+    mvn verify -DVENDOR=azure -DHOST=http://localhost:8080 -DPRIVATE_TENANT1=opendes -DPRIVATE_TENANT2=tenant2 -DSHARED_TENANT=common -Dcucumber.options="--tags @SchemaService"

+Below command can be run through azure-pipeline.yml after setting environment variables in the pipeline.

+	verify "-Dcucumber.options=--tags @SchemaService"

 ## Debugging